Turkish air strike kills at least three in refugee camp in Iraq | Law-Order

 "They are killing innocent women and children ...
 Turkey wants to occupy Kurdistan, but we, the Kurds here along with the PKK, will fight until the last moment of our lives," said protester Omid Saleh.
 Turkey has taken its decades-old conflict with Kurdish militants deep into northern Iraq, establishing military bases and deploying armed military drones against the fighters in their mountain strongholds.

-In a separate incident on Saturday, five Iraqi Kurdish Peshmerga fighters were killed and four wounded in an ambush by the PKK in northern Iraq, the ministry of Peshmerga said in a statement early on Saturday.
-The clashes took place on Matina mountain in the town of Amedi in the northern Kurdistan Region, the statement said.
+In a separate incident on Saturday, five Iraqi Kurdish Peshmerga fighters were killed and seven wounded in an ambush by the PKK in northern Iraq, the ministry of Peshmerga said in a statement on Saturday.
+The Peshmerga convoy was attacked by PKK on Matin mountain, near the border of the Amedi town, with both light and heavy weaponry, while conducting a routine security check in the area, the statement said.

+The PKK did not immediately comment.
+"The Ministry of Peshmerga is demanding immediate action from the Iraqi Federal Government to put an end to ongoing Turkish military operations in the Kurdistan Region," the statement added.

+And demands the PKK to "take their fight somewhere else, away from Kurdish homes and the Kurdistan Region."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)